nebotfj/Google-Data-Analysis/Week four/readme.md

 * Microsoft SQL Server

 ## Concepts
-* Query: A request for data or information fron a database Basic structure of a SQL Query (Start a big data table and go small to specefic conditions)
+* Query: A request for data or information from a database Basic structure of a SQL Query (Start a big data table and go small to specefic conditions)
   ---
   2. SELECT: Choose the column (s) you want